Degrees and Certifications:

 Mrs. Gretchen Vachon

 I was born and raised in Indiana but moved west right out of high school.
-I started at Montana State University for Animal Science but left to live in Alaska for a year and then transferred to Central Washington University.
-I graduated with a degree in Geography and then moved to Austin, Texas to further my education in Geography - focusing on Cultural Ecology (people's impact on the environment).
+I started at Montana State University for Animal Science but left to live in Alaska for a year and then transferred to Central Washington University to major in Geography.
+Afterwards, I attended the University of Texas for a Master's Degree in Geography - focusing on Cultural Ecology (people's impact on the environment).
 During this time, I worked as an intern at the National Geographic Society for a semester and then as a summer employee.

 To help students see how a person grows and discovers careers, here was my path to teaching: